-- 7. The Board sometimes hosts a community forum in the city of the meeting location either the night prior to a board meeting or the night of the first day.
+7. The Board sometimes hosts a community forum in the city of the meeting location either the night prior to a board meeting or the night of the first day.
 This is scheduled in the evening and the local community is invited to attend for the purpose of engaging with board members on various policy work.
-Please attend when possible. - 8.
-Mark your calendar with all of the upcoming board meeting dates as listed on our web site; keep in mind that you'll most likely be traveling the day prior to the meetings.
+Please attend when possible.

-Kevin Laverty, Vice Chair • Randy Spaulding, Executive Director Mona Bailey • Alan Burke • Lindsey Salinas • Patty Wood • Joe Hofman • MJ Bolt • Ryan Brault Peter Maier • Holly Koon • Ricardo Sanchez • Connie Fletcher • Judy Jennings • Janis Avery • Jeff Estes Chris Reykdal, Superintendent of Public Instruction
+Kevin Laverty, Vice Chair • Randy Spaulding, Executive Director Alan Burke • Lindsey Salinas • Patty Wood • Joe Hofman • MJ Bolt • Ryan Brault Peter Maier • Holly Koon • Ricardo Sanchez • Connie Fletcher • Judy Jennings • Janis Avery • Jeff Estes Chris Reykdal, Superintendent of Public Instruction

-9. You may wish to review the last several board meeting agendas and minutes on our site under "Meetings" to get a flavor for the scope of issues the Board is pursuing.
-Also, our past newsletters are on the site under "Materials."
+- Mark your calendar with all of the upcoming board meeting dates as listed on our web site: www.sbe.wa.gov; keep in mind that you'll most likely be traveling the day prior to the meetings. - 9.
+You may wish to review the last several board meeting agendas and minutes on our site under "Meetings" to get a flavor for the scope of issues the Board is pursuing.